Special Education (M.A. 4+1)

 |EDU 652: Special Education Capstone (3 credits)||Hybrid|

-To be considered for admission to the Master of Arts in Special Education degree program, 4+1 candidates must be in good academic standing and be eligible for elementary or secondary education licensure upon completion of the bachelor's degree.
+To be considered for admission to the Master of Arts in Special Education degree program, 4+1 candidates must be in good academic standing.

 Admission requirements include: